ZiyueZhao/ZiyueZhao.github.io/index.md

   _accepted by International Workshop on Acoustic Signal Enhancement (IWAENC), Sept.
 2018_

+  Abstract: Postprocessors can be advantageously used to enhance transcoded speech after the decoder on the receiver side.
+In this paper we present a CNN-based postprocessor applying cepstral domain features to enhance the transcoded speech for various narrowband and wideband codecs without any modification of these codecs.
+Simulations show that the proposed postprocessor is able to improve the coded speech quality (PESQ or WB-PESQ) by 0.25 MOS-LQO points for G.711, 0.26 points for G.726, 0.81 points for G.722, and 0.2 points for AMR-WB.
+Moreover, a superior performance is observed for the proposed postprocessor compared to an ITU-T-standardized postfilter for G.711.
+We also show that AMR-WB at lower bitrates together with our proposed postprocessor is able to exceed the speech quality of AMR-WB at higher bitrates without postprocessing (up to 3 modes higher).

 - **Convolutional Neural Networks to Enhance Coded Speech**[[paper]](https://arxiv.org/pdf/1806.09411.pdf)

   **Ziyue Zhao**, Huijun Liu, Tim Fingscheidt